Most Frequently asked J2EE Interview Questions and answers:

-Ans) Object-Relational mapping (ORM) can describe as follows.
+Answer: Object-Relational mapping (ORM) can be described as follows:

-- Productivity – Reduce the time for data access coding with help of automatic code creation base on the defined data model.
+- Productivity: Reduced time for data access coding with the help of automatic code creation base on the defined data model.

-- Maintainability – All code generated from ORM are well tested.
-Only the developer need to create the correct functionality
+- Maintainability: All code generated from ORM are well tested.
+Only the developer is required to create the correct functionality

-- Performance – The code generated from ORM completely manages the data access needs of the application.
-No need to create any data access code to create and also the code is optimized for speed up the data access process.
+- Performance: The code generated from ORM completely manages the data access needs of the application.
+No need to create any data access code.
+Also, the code is optimized to speed up the data access process.

-- Vendor independence – The code generated from ORM is not depending on the vendor.
+- Vendor independence: The code generated from ORM does not depend on the vendor.
 This is to increase the portability of the application.

 Q #13) What is the use of method save()?

-Ans) In hibernate this method is used to stores an object into the database.
+Answer: In hibernate, this method is used to stores an object into the database.
 There is a check for duplicate records before inserting it.

 Q #14) What is the use of method saveorupdate()?

-Ans) In hibernate this method is used to update an object using identifier.
-When the value for the identifier is NULL then the method direct to call save().
+Answer: In hibernate, method saveorupdate() is used to update an object using the identifier.
+When the value for the identifier is NULL then the method is directed to call save().

 Q #15) What is the difference between load() and get()?

-Ans) When the object not available in either cache or database, load() thrown an exception.
-No null return from load().
+Answer: When the object is not available in either cache or database, the load() method throws an exception.
+No null values are returned from the load() method.

-When the object not available in either cache or database, get() returns null.
+When the object is not available in either cache or database, get() returns null.

-Q #16) What is mean by connection pooling?
+Q #16) What is meant by connection pooling?

-Ans) Simply connection pooling is a mechanism to re-use the existing connections.
-The pooling mechanism maintains a number of already created object connections and when there is a demand the mechanism directly use existing connection without creating a new one.
+Answer: Connection pooling is a mechanism to re-use the existing connections.
+The pooling mechanism maintains a number of already created object connections and when there is a demand, the mechanism directly uses the existing connection without creating a new one.

 Q #17) Define the Collection types in Hibernate?